renoxvi/FLASK-API/README.md

+#RESTFUL API
+In this project, we developed an API to handle POST and GET requests in a hotel management system.
+We will be using Flask and should ensure that flask is running when testing the API.
+We will use either postman or insomnia when testing the endpoints.
 Use the attached description to create a RESTful application that uses JSON as primary Representation Format.
 Once a client places a booking via REST he/she can be assured that the order has been received and accepted by the Hotel The booking details are